Creamy Pasta Sauce

 You may have tried other creamy pasta sauce recipes, but this one’s the BEST!
 It’s also super easy!
 Here’s a quick rundown of how to make this recipe:

 - Cook pasta.
-The first step is to get your pasta boiling and cook according to package instructions.
-While the pasta is cooking, you can be making the sauce.
-I typically use rigatoni pasta, which is pictured, but you can use other pasta noodles; such as penne, rotini or cavatappi.
+The first step is to get your pasta boiling and cook according to package instructions and till al dente.
+While that is cooking, you can be making the sauce.
+I typically use rigatoni pasta, which is pictured, but you can use other noodles; such as penne, rotini or cavatappi.

 - Sauté prosciutto, onion & garlic.
 In a large skillet, over medium heat, sauté the chopped prosciutto and onion in a little olive oil cooking spray.
 Once onions are translucent, add in garlic and cook another minute more.